NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Adding blog posts

+Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
+Along this file can be several different files that can then be referenced easily inside that `.md(x)` file.
 In the folder that was created for the `contentPath` (`content` by default).
 Create a folder to hold a blog post.
-By default, the title of this folder will serve as the slug for the blogpost. (see [Anatomy of a blogpost](#Anatomy of a blogpost) for the ability to specify a custom slug).
+By default, the title of this folder will serve as the slug for the blogpost.
-Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
-Along this file can be several different files that can then be referenced easily inside that `.md(x)` file.
+By default, the date the `.mdx` file was created will serve as the date for the blogpost.
+(see [Anatomy of a blogpost](#anatomy-of-a-blogpost) for the ability to override these defaults).

 ### Adding authors